Kiranjith83/SA/SA.md

   - If same route mentioned twice then the static route is preferred.
   - Any Direct is prefered over VPN.
   - Dynamic propogated leadned from BGP got lowest pref.
+- NAT Gateway starts at 5Gbps and scaled upto 45Gbps
 ## When and where to choose VPN
 - Urgent need
 - Cost constrains needed cheap and economical